webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-doesnt-start-with"></a>
 #### doesnt_start_with:_foo_,_bar_,...

-The field under validation must not start with the specified values.
+The field must not start with any of the specified values.

 <a name="rule-doesnt-end-with"></a>
 #### doesnt_end_with:_foo_,_bar_,...

-The field under validation must not end with the specified values.
+The field must not end with any of the specified values.

 <a name="rule-email"></a>
 #### email

-The field under validation must be a valid email address.
-This rule relies on [egulias/email-validator](https://github.com/egulias/EmailValidator), defaulting to `RFCValidation`, but other validation methods can be specified:
+The field must be a valid email address.
+This rule depends on [egulias/email-validator](https://github.com/egulias/EmailValidator), uses `RFCValidation` by default, and can use other validation methods:

 ```php
 Validator::make($data, [